JosephCMcKinley/Enhancing-Social-Engagement/README.md

 The following files are stored in this repository:

-1. Microsoft Excel files consisting of social engagement event data as rated by two professional raters.
-This data consists of
+A. Microsoft Excel files consisting of social engagement event data as rated by two professional raters.
+This data consists of 1839 social engagement events with
+   Likert scale ratings of the degree of engagement, the number of people engaged during each event, and indicator variables for various types of behavior and the host ID for each event.
-2. Praat files, including Pitch and Intensity Tiers extracted from video audio files, and diarization logs created using Praat's annotation features.
+B. Praat files, including Pitch and Intensity Tiers extracted from video audio files, and diarization logs created using Praat's annotation features.
+   These files are stored in compressed zip folders.
-3. MATLAB files, including graphs and programs that read in the data and conduct the analyses.
+C. MATLAB files, including graphs and programs that read in the data and conduct the analyses.
-4. Tables and Figures displaying relevant data produced by the analyses.
+D. Tables and Figures displaying relevant data produced by the analyses.

 All data that is made publicly available here has been deidentified in accordance with standard research ethics regarding human subjects.

+To independently reproduce the analyses yourself, do the following:

+1. Download the MATLAB programs.
+2. Download the Praat data zip files and extract them.
+Set the MATLAB path to include the Praat data files.
+3. Download the Excel data.
+Set the MATLAB path to include the Excel data files.
+4.